 Never ever show up to work looking like a zombie.
 Your work actually starts the night before when you get a good night’s sleep and awake refreshed in the morning.
+For this you need to develop good sleeping habits.
 Take a shower and dress nicely.
 If you look good, you will be expected to do extraordinary work.
 Every interaction at the workplace tends to leave a positive or a negative influence on you and with a presentable outlook, the positive ones will outweigh the negative ones.

 3. Build Healthy Relationships with Everyone

 From the highest level of management to your most junior subordinate, building strong and healthy relationships can only do well to you.
 Be friendly with everyone and find some common interests or interesting topics to talk about.
 As Theodore Roosevelt says, “The most important single ingredient in the formula of success is knowing how to get along with people.”
 You’ll be in a lot better position if you have positive bonds with both up and down the hierarchy.